Holding Negligent Parties Accountable

 Compensates the family (spouse, children, parents) for the loss of a loved one.
 Damages may include:

-• Medical bills tied to the death
+• Medical expenses related to the death

-• Lost wages and earning capacity
+• Lost wages and future earning capacity

-• Loss of companionship
+• Loss of companionship and support

 • Funeral and burial expenses

-• Punitive damages (where permitted)
+• Punitive damages (where allowed)

 Survival action